3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # :house: FEATURE: DEMON HOMING CONTROL! :house:

-This sort of thing has been available for some time elsewhere but this is the first time we have a version integrated here in the 3DPrintDemon macros.
 This feature will lower the motor current on the X & Y axis motors when homing the printer & then increase it again to normal levels afterwards!
 This means your printer will be a little more gentle when homing.

 This system will also not let you home the printer with the toolhead under 5mm high & it’ll always raise the Z axis by an amount of your choosing if the motors are disarmed BEFORE actually homing the printer in the Z & Y axes.
 Plus when the motors are armed & the printer is in a homed state after that initial raise it won’t raise the axis again when homing until they’re disarmed or homing is commanded at <5mm!
 So there’s no more risk of homing at Z0.2mm after a stoppage or a Z offset calibration test or risk hitting any clips or nozzle cleaners etc!